davodey/davidodey/_posts/blog/javascript/2016-06-18-run-nodemon-nodeinspector-gulp.markdown

 fbtype: Article
 fbtitle: Running Nodemon and Node Inspector with Gulp
-fbdescription: Learn how to use gulp to run nodemon and node inpsector.
+fbdescription: Learn how to use gulp to run nodemon and node inspector.
 fbimage: http://www.davidodey.com/img/nodemon.jpg
 ---